Cold Medicine for Adults: Treat Your Symptoms

 Maybe you've heard that vitamin C, echinacea, and zinc are good for a cold.

-Some traditional remedies might help relieve common cold discomfort, too.
+Other more traditional remedies might help relieve common cold discomfort, too.

 - Use petroleum jelly on your nose if it’s irritated from constant blowing.
-Facial tissue with added lotions can help prevent and heal redness and soreness.
+Facial tissue with added lotions can help prevent, and heal, redness and soreness.

 - Use a humidifier to help break up phlegm.

-When you have a cold, do what you can to make yourself as comfortable as possible and rest while your body fights the virus.
+When you have a cold, do what you can to make yourself as comfortable as possible, and rest while your body fights the virus.